- Types of Eczema

 - Get Involved

-There are some everyday elements in your surroundings that might make you or your child’s eczema flare up, or get worse.
-These are called “triggers.”
+There are some everyday elements in your surroundings that might make your or your child’s eczema flare up, or get worse.
+These are known as eczema triggers.

 Knowing your triggers will help you keep your symptoms under control.
 The most important thing to remember is that eczema is different for everyone.
 The symptoms you have may not look the same on you as they do on another adult, or on your child.
 You or your child may experience certain symptoms at particular times of the year and/or on different parts of the body.